-The Manager is offering the Units for sale in all of the Provinces and Territories of Canada by way of private placement pursuant to the exemptions from the prospectus requirements afforded by NI 45-106 and pursuant to the dealer registration exemptions afforded by NI 31-103 and BCI 32-517, as applicable.
+The Manager is offering the Units for sale in all of the Provinces and Territories of Canada by way of private placement pursuant to the exemptions from the prospectus requirements afforded by NI 45-106.

 The prospectus exemptions relieve the Trust from the provisions of the applicable securities laws of the applicable Provinces and Territories, which otherwise would require the Trust to file and obtain a receipt for a prospectus.
 Accordingly, prospective investors for Units will not receive the benefits associated with a subscription for securities issued pursuant to a filed prospectus, including the review of material by securities regulatory authorities.